rspace-os/dryad-java-client/README.md

 # dryad-java-client
- Java client for interacting with Dryad's API
+A Java client for interacting with Dryad's API: https://datadryad.org/stash